1. Drainage Solutions

 This process is usually quite expensive and often requires the use of heavy machinery such as an excavator and operator.
 In extreme cases, depending on where the pipe has collapsed, you may even need to have your road closed and traffic controllers on site.

-How to prevent pipes from collapsing?
+How to prevent Sewer Pipes from collapsing?

 There are two main options you can take prior to a pipe collapsing: